KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-ISS-Live by KristjanESPERANTO](https://github.com/KristjanESPERANTO/MMM-ISS-Live)

-1. Information: There are updates for 4 dependencie(s):
+1. Information: There are updates for 6 dependencie(s):
-   - @eslint/js              ^9.22.0  →  ^9.23.0
+   - @eslint/js                  ^9.22.0  →  ^9.24.0
    - cspell                      ^8.17.5  →  ^8.18.1
-   - eslint                  ^9.22.0  →  ^9.23.0
+   - eslint                      ^9.22.0  →  ^9.24.0
-   - eslint-plugin-import-x   ^4.8.1  →  ^4.10.0
+   - eslint-plugin-import-x       ^4.8.1  →  ^4.10.2
+   - eslint-plugin-package-json  ^0.29.0  →  ^0.29.1
+   - lint-staged                 ^15.5.0  →  ^15.5.1

 ### [MMM-ISS-Map by khassel](https://gitlab.com/khassel/MMM-ISS-Map)

 1. Recommendation: Found `https://cdn.jsdelivr.net` in file `MMM-ISS-Map.js`: It looks like a package is loaded via CDN.
 It would be better if the package were installed locally via npm.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Recommendation: Found `https://cdn.jsdelivr.net` in file `setup.md`: It looks like a package is loaded via CDN.
-It would be better if the package were installed locally via npm.
-4. Recommendation: There ist no CHANGELOG file.
+2. Recommendation: There ist no CHANGELOG file.
 It is recommended to add one.
-5. Recommendation: There ist no CODE_OF_CONDUCT file.
+3. Recommendation: There ist no CODE_OF_CONDUCT file.
 It is recommended to add one.
-6. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-ISY by shbatm](https://github.com/shbatm/MMM-ISY)